 Golden Valley firefighters deployed to California

-Over the last week, nearly 120 Arizona firefighters, including two from Golden Valley and one from Bullhead City, and 34 engines arrived in California to lend a hand on multiple wildfires burning across that state.
+GOLDEN VALLEY – Over the past week, nearly 120 Arizona firefighters from 34 departments, including two from Golden Valley and one from Bullhead City, arrived in California to lend a hand on multiple wildfires burning across that state.

-The three firefighters from Golden Valley and Bullhead City left for California together in a type 6 attack vehicle, according to Golden Valley Fire District Public information Officer Butch Merwether.
+The three firefighters from Golden Valley and Bullhead City left for California together in a type 6 attack vehicle, according to Golden Valley Fire Department Public information Officer Butch Meriwether.

-On Thursday, October 24, the Arizona Department of Forestry and Fire Management received an initial order for ten engines to head to California.
+On Thursday, Oct.
+24, the Arizona Department of Forestry and Fire Management received an initial order for 10 engines to head to California.
 On Sunday, California fire officials asked for 24 more.

 As California braces for another wind event in the next few days, it is likely they may request more resources from Arizona.